lkurlandski/ActiveLearning/README.md

 - stopping_methods.py - (prototype) assets for a future iteration of stopping criterion research
 - vectorizers.py - (prototype) assets to handle processing raw text into numerical format
 - verify.py - (depreciated) assets to check if all files are present in the output path

+## Contributing

+Using a uniform coding style across all team members can improve the readability of the codebase and greatly improve diff tool performance.

+- Use the highly readable numpy-style docstring (suggest using an IDE extension to automatically produce docstring)
+- Use type hints in function arguments (suggest using an IDE extension to support type hinting)
+- Limit the number of characters per line to 100 (suggest using an IDE extension to put vertical line at this position)

+Before committing changes, use black's auto formatter to enforce a uniform coding style
+> black --line-length myfile.py

+and consider implementing some of the suggestions from pylint
+> pylint myfile.py